admlw/CMFUsersGuide/md/cmfusersguide.md

-fhicl       : contains all fhicl files macros 	    : useful .C files modules     : art modules and plugins which are run with fhicl files scripts     : scripts for, i.e. submitting to the grid utilities   : only the bin utility lives here,
+fhicl       : contains all fhicl files macros 	    : useful .C files modules     : art modules and plugins which are run with fhicl files scripts     : scripts for, e.g. submitting to the grid utilities   : helper utility classes and methods
-              this may be removed in the future
 ```

 ## Event Lists

-Event Lists are the event record container used by the CMF framework.
-A `cmf::EventList` contains a `cmf::EventContainer` object, a `cmf::MetaData` object, and a `cmf::SpillSummary` object.
+`cmf::EventList`s are the event record container used by the CMF framework.

-The Events are defined in `CovarianceMatrixFit/core/Event.h`.
+Inside an EventList ROOT file, there is a set of trees, the first tree is the `metadata` tree, which contains two branches, `metadata` and `spillsummary`.

+The `metadata` tree contains information related to the `cmf::MetaData` class (detector, filetype, selection, interaction type, and period of the selected events), while the `spillsummary` tree contains information related to the `cmf::SpillSummary`  class (POT, livetime, and number of spills for each selection).

+In addition, there are a set of trees which correspond to a `cmf::EventContainer` for each selection type, for example `MCNearEpoch5FHCBeamNuMuSelQ4NuEBarCC`, which holds information related to the `cmf::EventList` for the selection for the Near Detector/Epoch 5/FHC/NuMuSel Quartile 4/ NuEBarrCC interactions.
+These trees contain a branch for the event ID (run, subrun, event information), a branch for reconstructed information (`dataVars`), a branch for truth information (`truthVars`),  a branch for different event weights (`weightVars`), and a branch for each of the GENIE weights.
+Each GENIE weight is stored separately due to the need to store "-2", "-1", "+1" and "+2" sigma values.

+This section goes into more detail about the `cmf::EventContainer`, `cmf::MetaData` and `cmf::SpillSummary` classes.

 ### cmf::EventContainer